 “I think what led me to pursue engineering is simply my curiosity on how things work, which then matured into the possibility of life on MARS, a mission I am honored to be part of.”

-NASA’s Mars Exploration Program formed in 1993 has been in constant endeavor to discover past and future human existence through a series of innovative attempts with MARS 2020 mission in current.
-Southville alumnus Mark Gonzales who is working for NASA’s Jet Propulsion Laboratory (JPL), a leading robotic exploration center of the solar system is the Test Lead Vision Processor of Rover PERSEVERANCE, the fifth exploratory vehicle to explore the said planet.
+NASA’s Mars Exploration Program formed in 1993 has been in constant endeavor to discover past and future human existence through a series of innovative attempts.
+Southville alumnus Mark Gonzales has been working for NASA’s Jet Propulsion Laboratory (JPL), a leading robotic exploration center of the solar system.
+Gonzales made a bolder move in his career as the Test Lead Vision Processor of Mars 2020 -Rover : PERSEVERANCE, the fifth exploratory vehicle to explore the said planet.
 Gonzales and his team led the obstacle avoidance of this mission through image processing as the rover was successfully shipped and currently hovering into space with its expected return to Earth by 2031.

-Gonzales took up engineering and graduated Magna Cum Laude from the California Polytechnic University and is currently having his Master’s Degree in electrical engineering atthe University of Southern California.
+Gonzales studied engineering and graduated Magna Cum Laude from the California Polytechnic University.
+He is currently having his master’s degree in electrical engineering at the University of Southern California.
 He finished grade school from Southville International School and Colleges (SISC) in the Philippines.
 He recalls being a shy student yet very much interested in the why’s and how’s of things and the in-depth purpose of lessons he was taught about.
 He was particularly into the subjects Math and Science.
 Through these subjects, he developed a keen sense of curiosity which he considers a big factor to becoming an engineer.
 On discovering Southville, Gonzales shared:

 “I remember Southville being a top international school recommended to us.
 But more than that, we liked the uniform.
 Then, it is when I went to the US that I realized Math and Science subjects in Southville surpassed the GED standards as the lessons embedded in their advanced international curriculum only took place in my college days.”